stanley-gu/standardsCh/chapter.md

 decided to provide export of SBML as an option, examples include reactome, stke and sigpath.

-A related standard that has been proposed by [@MFAML2004] is for the storage of flux balance models.
-The proposed format is very similar to SBML but has the additional feature of storing the flux balance objective function.

 ### CellML

 CellML [@LloydCellML2004] represents cellular models using a mathematical